apa/Sandbox/README.markdown

   mvn eclipse:eclipse
 ```

 For now there is only one entry point for framework execution: org.jazzteam.xml2selenium.core.ConsoleRunner.java.
-It contains main method witch takes parameters "-f path_to_testcase_file".
+It contains main method witch takes parameters <-f path_to_testcase_file>.
 To run\debug framework use "-f src/test/resources/examples/xml/basic/TestCase.xml".

 # Test case basics.